 Roundabout is committed to safeguard and protect the welfare of all its clients.
+(A separate Roundabout policy covers the Safeguarding of Adults).

 Roundabout fully recognises its responsibilities for safeguarding.
-For the purpose of this document 'Dramatherapist' includes all employed, freelance or volunteer Roundabout personnel working in a clinical capacity.
+For the purpose of this document 'Dramatherapist' includes all employed, self-employed or volunteer personnel working in a clinical capacity.
 Everyone working for Roundabout must be aware that the safety of the children and young people involved in Roundabout's projects is given the highest priority.
 They should also be aware that any child or young person could be the victim of abuse or neglect, or be at risk of being abused or neglected.

-The Dramatherapists have responsibility towards keeping children and young people safe regarding their broad range of relationships.
-Concerns, related to their client, may also arise regarding the safety of care givers, family members and peers and these also fall under the scope of this policy.
+The Roundabout team have a responsibility to keeping children and young people (CYP) safe regarding their broad range of relationships.
+Concerns, related to CYP may also arise regarding the safety of care givers, family members and peers and these also fall under the scope of this policy.